Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docker/readme.md

 * `./docker/Compose/KeyCloak/Dockerfile`
 <br/>Docker file to create the docker image for our KeyCloak instance.
+Notice how the `realm-and-users.json` file to copied to /data/import/.
+And then when KeyCloak is started it's done with the `--import-realm` flag.
+This is how we tell KeyCloak we want to import the json file.

 * `./docker/Compose/KeyCloak/realm-and-users.json`
 <br/>KeyCloak configuration needed so Admin Console can use it as an identity provider.
+This file has been generated using the tool `bin/kc.[sh|bat]` describe in [this](https://www.keycloak.org/server/importExport) documentation on KeyCloak website.
+In case we need to replace this file, follow these steps:
+1. Apply the new realm (and everything else) required configuration using the KeyCloak Admin Console UI.
+2. Export the configuration using the `bin/kc.[sh|bat]` tool.
+3. Replace the `realm-and-users.json` file with the new exported one.

 ## How to run it